zsteve/StationaryOT/README.md

 ## Installation

-Clone this repository and run `pip install .` in the top level directory.
+Run `pip install statot` in your working environment.
+Alternatively, clone this repository and run `pip install .` in the top level directory.

 ## Usage